theLivingSofa/boring.notch/README.md

 <a href="https://github.com/theLivingSofa/boring.notch/releases/download/theSofa/boringNotch.dmg" target="_self"><img width="200" src="https://www.adviksoft.com/blog/wp-content/uploads/2023/09/editor_download_mac.png" /></a>

 > [!WARNING]
-> We don't have an Apple Developer account yet.
+> I don't have an Apple Developer account yet.
 The application will show a popup on first start.
 Click **Okay**, then, go to **Settings / Privacy & Security** and scroll down until you see a button called **Open anyway**.
 You'll only have to do this once.

 ## Preview